SaraConsoliACN/eudi-wallet-it-docs/docs/en/wallet-attestation.rst

 .. note:: ``integrity_assertion`` is a custom payload generated by Device Integrity Service, signed by device OEM and encoded in base64 to have uniformity between different devices.

 **Steps 11-12**: The Wallet Instance:
-  * Constructs the Wallet Attestation Request in the form of a JWT.
+  * Constructs the Wallet Assertion Request in the form of a JWT.
 This JWT includes the ``integrity_assertion``, ``hardware_signature``, ``challenge``, ``wallet_hardware_key_tag``, and ``public_jwk``, and is signed using the private key from the initially generated ephemeral key pair.
-  * Submits the Wallet Attestation Request to the Wallet Provider's backend through the token endpoint.
+  * Submits the Wallet Assertion Request to the Wallet Provider's backend through the token endpoint.

-Below an non-normative example of the Wallet Attestation Request JWT without encoding and signature applied:
+Below an non-normative example of the Wallet Assertion Request JWT without encoding and signature applied:

 .. code-block::